-Russian forces have used 9M723-series Iskander-M ballistic missiles against Ukrainian targets; Bellingcat documented 9M723 cluster-munition remnants in early 2022, and later RUSI analysis described continuing modified Iskander-M attacks against Ukrainian air defenses.
+Russian forces have used 9M723-series Iskander-M ballistic missiles against Ukrainian targets; Bellingcat and OSMP documented 9M723/9M723K1 cluster-munition evidence in early 2022, RUSI later described modified Iskander-M attacks against Ukrainian air defenses, and Ukrinform relayed a June 2026 Ukrainian Air Force report of 33 Iskander-M ballistic missiles in one overnight attack.

 - 9M723